microsoft/nni/docs/ExperimentConfig.md

 * __nniManagerIp__
   * Description

-    __nniManagerIp__ set the IP address of the machine on which nni manager process runs.
+    __nniManagerIp__ set the IP address of the machine on which NNI manager process runs.
 This field is optional, and if it's not set, eth0 device IP will be used instead.

     Note: run ifconfig on NNI manager's machine to check if eth0 device exists.
 If not, we recommend to set nnimanagerIp explicitly.